Summer camp activities

 Camps are looking for international staff to lead and teach activities to their campers - if you've got a hobby, why not teach it at camp?

-A camp counselor holding a painted rock
+A counselor kicking a football

 If you can think of it, you can teach it at camp.